-If a person is terminated from waiver services, the CM is responsible for providing information and support should the person decide to appeal the decision.
+If a person is terminated from waiver services, the CM is responsible for providing information and support should the person decide to appeal the decision through the fair hearing process.
 The following requirements apply to terminations from the DD Waiver:

 - 1. An individual may be terminated from services through the DD Waiver under the following circumstances: - a.
-Any of the circumstances listed under the Suspension of Services that last 90 consecutive days or more. - b.
-The person has died. - c.
-The person has not received an authorized service longer than 90 consecutive days. - d.
+Any of the circumstances listed under the Suspension of Services that last 90 consecutive days or more.

+- i.
+An individual can maintain Waiver services by receiving Case Management only, without any other direct service on the budget. - a.b.
+The person has died. - b.c.
+The person has not received an authorized service longer than 90 consecutive days. - e.d.
 The whereabouts of the person is unknown after 90 consecutive days. - e.
-The person becomes financially ineligible. - f.
-The person becomes medically ineligible. - g.
-The health and safety of the person is jeopardized or cannot be assured. - h.
-There is documentation of the person/guardian's repeated violations of Addendum A of the ISP: Client Rights and Responsibilities. - i.
+The person chooses not to participate in or receive any Waiver service for 90 consecutive days. - d.f.
+The person becomes financially ineligible. - e.g. The person becomes medically ineligible. - f.h.
+The health and safety of the person is jeopardized or cannot be assured. - g.i.
+There is documentation of the person/guardian's repeated violations of Addendum A of the ISP: Client Rights and Responsibilities. - h.j.
 There are documented instances of verbal, physical, sexual, or psychological abuse of service provider employees and/or DDSD employees by the person and/or the person's family, representative or primary caregiver. - 2.
 Termination from services follows the procedures below: - a.
 The CM initiates termination of services only after DDSD is contacted. - b.
-The person's IDT meets to try to resolve issues and attempt to prevent termination of services, if possible. - c.
-When termination of services is finalized, the CM notifies the following entities, in writing, within five working days:
+The person's IDT meets to try to resolve issues and attempt to prevent termination of services, if possible. - b-c.
+Prior to termination, DDSD must ensure that the person receiving is not a victim of abuse, neglect, or exploitation by working with the regional office and the Incident Management Bureau of the Division of Health Improvement. - e.d.
+When termination of services is finalized, the CM notifies the following entities, in writing, within five working days: - i.
+DDSD; - ii. the local ISD office by completion of a CIU form as described in Chapter 1.7.3: Use of the Client Information Update Form (CIU/MAD 054) - iii. the TPA (i.e., the Medicaid TPA and OR). - e.
+Once termination of services has been finalized, the person's file may be archived by the CM, but must be made available to DOH upon request. - d.
+Prior to termination DDSD must ensure that the person receiving is not a victim of abuse, neglect or exploitation.
+Work with the regional office and the incident management bureau of the division of health improvement.